xameryn/Notro/Documentation/FrontendDocumentation.md

 On the Notro homepage, the following elements are displayed:
 - the user's servers (in the left sidebar - in this screenshot, there is only one)
 - the user's selected server (highlighted in grey)
+- the user's discord account (at the bottom left)
 - the server's files (in the middle)
 - file searching/filtering/sorting/viewing options (in the middle, on top)
 - an upload file field (to the right)